-In addition, owners requesting Tier II funding must include a brief narrative description of the circumstances at the property that necessitated the expenditures.
+In addition, owners requesting Tier II funding must include a brief narrative description (one to two paragraphs) of the circumstances at the property that necessitated the expenditures.
 Requests must demonstrate expenditures arising from circumstances that reflect at least one of the following:

-- Multiple resident cases of COVID-198; - Documented on-site exposure threatening a high-risk population; and/or - An infection rate in the surrounding county exceeding 1,000 confirmed cases per 100,000 people on or prior to November 30, 2020.
-(Data available from the Centers for Disease Control and Prevention (CDC) COVID-19 Tracker 9)
+- Multiple resident cases of COVID-1910; - Documented on-site exposure threatening a high-risk population; and/or - An infection rate in the surrounding county exceeding 1,000 confirmed cases per 100,000 people on or prior to March 31, 2021.
+(Data available from the Centers for Disease Control and Prevention (CDC) COVID-19 Data Tracker.11)

-Narratives must include information specifying how the property meets the above criteria and the activities taken in response, related to the CSP request.
+Narratives must include information specifying how the property meets the above criteria and detailing the activities taken in response, related to the CSP request.
 This may include the number of residents reporting infection, any required quarantines, known exposure at the property, and specific activities taken in response.
 Guidance from county health officials and any property-specific interaction with health officials should be noted, as should statistics on infection rates in the surrounding community.